jlprog/GettingCleaningData/README.md

 - codebook.md
 - HAR_summary.txt

-This project aims to prepare tidy data that can be used for later analysis.
+This project aims to prepare a tidy data that can be used for later analysis.

-Dataset
+## Dataset

 The data set is collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: